Shaun Flood '08 has been hired as an assistant coach for the men and women's water polo programs.

 WWPA and home opener. - Sept.
 27, 2014

 Shaun Flood, a four-time letter winner for the LMU men's water polo program and winner of three conference championships, returned home when he was hired as the assistant coach for both the men's and women's water polo program in July of 2014.
-He enters his third season in 2016.
+He enters his fourth season in 2017.

 Flood, who played in 102 career games for the Lions with 56 goals, graduated LMU in 2008 with a Bachelor's of Science in Biology.
 He was a part of three Western Water Polo Association Championships, winning the WWPA title in 2004, 2005 and 2007 as a senior.
 The title in 2007 was the first of four straight, the only men's program in LMU history to win four consecutive titles.